 Advantages of Likert scale

-- The respondents get to answer according to how they feel as they get the degrees of choices and do not need to simply stick to limited options.
+- The respondents get to answer according to how they feel as they get the degrees of choice and do not need to simply stick to limited options.

-- Analysis becomes easy as evaluation of the series of answers to Likert scale can be put to mathematical calculations.
+- Analysis becomes easy as evaluation of the series of answers to the Likert scale can be put into mathematical calculations.